Set up and Connect a node manually

 Example response:

-After the bootstrapping process has completed, you may proceed to the next step - add a node to the Validator Set.
+After the bootstrapping process has completed, you may proceed to the next step - .